-The purpose of the WROM is to increase the flexibility, productivity, team management and skills development of operating staff at Wallerawang and Mount Piper power stations.
+The purpose of this agreement is to increase the flexibility, productivity, team management and skills development of operating staff at Mount Piper power station.
 It achieves this by replacing the role of PCs, PPOs, POs and SPOs and establishing two Generation Officer (GO) roles which link shift operating and maintenance functions, where operating remains the primary focus.
-It continues the utilisation of GOs in the day work workshops at Wallerawang and Mount Piper.
+It continues the utilisation of a Relief Operations Group (ROG) at Mount Piper.